British weather in July

 1881 There were some high temperatures on the 14th and 15th: 33.9C was claimed at Manchester, although the screening was unlikely to be standard.
 It is likely that only the SE exceeded 32C.

-1893 The great drought, which started in early March, finished in early July.
+1893 The year of the great drought, which started in early March, finished in early July.
 There were severe thunderstorms in west Yorkshire on the 7th cause flooding in the Pudsey region, with Tong Bridge swept away.
 Overall in the south the month was unsettled, cloudy, and with frequent rain.
 There were some interesting and famous storms.
 On the Sunday 2nd, a storm gave an enormous downpour over the Cheviots.
 It is estimated that 186 mm of rain fell in 60 minutes, leading to flash flooding.
 This is the highest hourly rainfall rate on record the UK.
 Then on the 8th, 9 cm hailstones fell both in Dumfries and Richmond.
 This was perhaps the most severe hailstorm ever to affect the north.

 1888 Abnormally cold.
 There was a minimum of -3.3C at Ben Nevis on the 10th.
 Snow reported at various locations across Britain in the period 7-12th, particularly on the 11th as far south as Oxford and the Isle of Wight, although Philip Eden concludes that wet hail is more likely.
 The minimum temperature that night was about 6C at Kew.
 Six inches of snow were reported in the Scottish Highlands, which is a more plausible recording.